 It warrants mention that it remains the obligation of the skipper and crew to be familiar and comfortable with the operation and use of any and all equipment, especially safety equipment, onboard the vessel.
 Owners, skippers, and watch leaders must ensure that all crew can properly operate the satellite phone prior to departing Newport.
 A mandatory check in call to the fleet communications office will be required ( # TBD), and if using email a test message should be sent and received as well.

 Installation of the hardware is essential to the ease and success of its use.
-Below decks, the handset should be positioned in a secure and convenient location, typically at or near the Navigation station so that incoming voice calls are readily audible.
+Below decks, the handset should be positioned in a secure and convenient location, typically at or near the Navigation station so that incoming voice and data calls are readily audible.
 The handset must be capable of being charged from the ships DC system and care must be taken to see that it remains charged and ready for use.
 Above decks, the race rules require that the external antenna be rigidly affixed for the duration of the race.
 It is essential that the antenna have a clear and unobstructed view of the sky for best performance.